NeowareStudios-Technology/AliceLens/README.md

 # AliceLens™
   The AliceLens™ application is an iOS & Android build using emerging technologies.
 Within this application there is a focus on augmented reality using target based tracking.
+Through use cases within the application, we show off a new way of learning.

 # AliceLens™ Targets
   In order to experience the augmented reality within the application, please check out this link to download the image targets.
 Once downloaded then point the AliceLens™ application at the image target.